QuantSysBio/aSPIRE/README.md

 ## overview and requirements
 *aSPIre* provides the quantification of spliced and non-spliced peptides that were identified with *inSPIRE*.
+It does not do any heavy computing, thus can be run on a **Linux, Mac or Windows laptop** on a single CPU. (**Note**, that software testing was done only on macOS).
-In order to run *aSPIre*, you need access to a Windows machine that has [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) installed. **Skyline** is a freely available tool for MS analysis.
+In order to run *aSPIre*, you furthermore need access to a Windows machine that has [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) installed. **Skyline** is a freely available tool for MS analysis.

 *aSPIre* processes peptide-spectrum matches (PSMs) that were assigned by *inSPIRE*, quantifies them using Skyline and constructs a generation kinetic for each identified peptide.